Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/25_parallelisation.md

 ## 2.5.4 Summary

-Recall that it is not always biologically valid to parallelise everything, and embarassingly parallel workflows need to be benchmarked to find the sweet spot where speedup has not introduced a large increase in sevice unit cost due to declining CPU efficiency.
+Recall that it is not always biologically valid to parallelise everything, and embarassingly parallel tasks need to be benchmarked to find the sweet spot where speedup has not introduced a large increase in sevice unit cost due to declining CPU efficiency.

 Once you have your workflow running on HPC, reviewing the custom trace and resource monitoring files can help identify long-running or inefficent processes that can benefit from optimisation.
 Explore whether these tasks can benefit from multi-threading or scatter-gather parallelism.
 Always use parallel by sample in your Nextflow workflows (never loops!) and only analyse all samples in one job when the nature of the task is to combine/co-analyse all data at once.